qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

  * An amplicon is a DNA sequence produced from natural or artificial replication and can be used to identify individuals genetically.
 Amplification sequencing methods like polymerase chain reaction (PCR) and next-generation sequencing (also referred to as next-gen sequencing) help microbiome researchers profile microbial communities in cost-effective and time-efficient ways.
  * see also: Marker gene sequencing

+* **Anaerobic microculture**
+ * An anaerobic microculture is a method to grow different anaerobic bacterial communities (organisms that either can partly or must fully live in oxygen-free environments) in isolated plates.
+Scientists must replace the oxygen-rich atmosphere with a mixture of other gases like hydrogen, carbon dioxide and nitrogen.
+Then they dilute the solution of communities so much that there is a high probability that only one bacterial cell will be placed in the microculture plates to grow.
+Anaerobes are abundant in the gastrointestinal tract, and growing them in separate microcultures allows for scientists to sequence the whole genomes of a single species without it competing for resources with other organisms.
+ * see also: Firmicutes, Gammaproteobacteria

+**Demo: Tour of the Knight Lab - University of Colorado Boulder, University of Colorado System, University of California, San Diego. (n.d.).
+Retrieved from https://www.coursera.org/learn/microbiome/lecture/uIYyi/demo-tour-of-the-knight-lab**

 * **Bacteroidetes**
  * Bacteroidetes is a phylum of Gram-negative bacteria that includes B. fragilis and Flavobacteria.
 They thrive in a wide variety of places like soil, sediment, and seawater, making them well-suited for the ecosystems present in the human gut.
 They specialize in breaking down organic matter like proteins and carbohydrates and are able to “gain energy from otherwise refractory carbohydrate sources”(1).
 Microbiome research is only just beginning to understand the metabolic and ecologic impact of Bacteroidetes in the human microbiome.
  * see also: HMP, Taxonomic Rank, Phylogeny, Taxonomy, Beta Diversity